10 Best Fonts for a CV in 2023: How to Choose Type & Size

 Pro Tip: Don’t lie on your cover letter!

 Need to write a cover letter that wins them over without having to use untruths?
-Read our great cover letter tips or our complete guide on how to write a cover letter.
+Read our complete guide on how to write a cover letter.

 When making a CV in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?
 Check.
 Start building a professional CV template here for free.